goatstone/Rumi/README.md

 ## Achala

 ### Concept
 Achala will be the **jewelry counterpart to Rumi**, representing composite artisanal creations that combine multiple stones and minerals into culturally significant pieces.
-While Rumi certifies the provenance of individual stones and minerals, Achala elevates them into **artisanal jewelry**, blending heritage, craftsmanship, and compliance.
+While Rumi certifies the provenance of individual stone or mineral, Achala elevates them into **artisanal jewelry**, blending heritage, craftsmanship, and compliance.

 ### Core Principles
 - **Artisan-Centric**: Every Achala NFT requires a valid `artisan_rna`, ensuring recognition of the artisan’s role and compliance with Peruvian law.
-- **Composite Provenance**: Achala NFTs reference multiple Rumi stone IDs, preserving the full provenance trail of each constituent stones and minerals.
+- **Composite Provenance**: Achala NFTs reference multiple Rumi stone IDs, preserving the full provenance trail of each constituent stone or mineral.
 - **Cultural Storytelling**: Metadata captures mount type, artisan techniques, and artistic narratives, anchoring jewelry in Peru’s cultural identity.
 - **Compliance Anchoring**: Export events, HS Codes, and VUCE CODs are logged in Hedera Consensus Service, ensuring customs-ready transparency.

 ### Differentiation
-- **Rumi** = Stones and minerals (single provenance units).
+- **Rumi** = Stone or mineral (single provenance unit).
 - **Achala** = Jewelry (composite artisanal products).

 ### Vision
 Achala will position Peruvian jewelry as **globally verifiable cultural assets**, combining blockchain transparency with artisanal heritage.
-It will empower artisans, protect provenance, and create new markets where buyers can trust both the stones and minerals’ origin and the artisan’s craft.
+It will empower artisans, protect provenance, and create new markets where buyers can trust both the stone or mineral’s origin and the artisan’s craft.

 ## 📚 Documentation